A great blue heron flies across a lake on a summer day, its wings almost touching the water.

 Torrance Barrens Conservation Reserve

-Just south of Bala, the Torrance Barrens Conservation Reserve is a popular night sky and star gazing spot, but during the day, the spotlight is on the birds.
+Just south of Bala, the Torrance Barrens Conservation Reserve is a popular spot for night sky and stargazing, but during the day, the spotlight is on the birds.

 There is a selection of trails of varying lengths and six designated camping sites.
-Keep an eye out for field sparrows, vireos and eastern towhees, as well as blue herons, sandhill cranes and waterfowl in the marshes.
+Look for field sparrows, vireos and eastern towhees, as well as blue herons, sandhill cranes and waterfowl in the marshes.

 Location: Southwood Road, Bala